alyssadayton/DinoQuest/READme.md

 # DinoQuest
-Small animation to the beginning of a game.
+The quest to save Timmy the dinosaur!